-- M Armstrong, an employee of the Authority, is seconded to GSP Ltd and GSS Ltd to offer financial support services.
-See note below. - M Bakalovic, an employee of the Authority, is a Managing Director of GSP Ltd and GSS Ltd. See note below. - J Carswell, an employee of the Authority, is married to the Executive Director of London & Quadrant Housing Association.
-An amount of £25,253 relating to charges for the use of properties as landlord accommodation was paid to the organisation from the Authority during the year. - T Dorling, an employee of the Authority, is a Managing Director of D G Cities Limited.
-See note below. - I Tasker, an employee of the Authority, is seconded as the Chief Operations Officer of GSP Ltd and GSS Ltd. See note below.
+- J Carswell, an employee of the Authority, is married to the Executive Director of London & Quadrant Group.
+An amount of £19,691 was paid to the organisation from the Authority during the year. - T Dorling, an employee of the Authority, is a Managing Director of D G Cities Limited.
+See note below. - K Scotford, an employee of the Authority, is a Director on the Board of Greenwich Service Plus.
+See note below. - M Armstrong, an employee of the Authority, is seconded to support the senior management and financial strategies of Greenwich Service Plus and Greenwich Service Solutions Ltd. Please see note below.

 Members of the Authority have direct control over the Authority's financial and operating policies.
-The total of members' allowances paid in 2019/20 is shown in Note 29.
+The total of members' allowances paid in 2020/21 is shown in Note 29.

 - Councillor M Hartley, acting in a personal capacity, is a Director of Greenwich and Bexley Credit Union.
-Payments for investments on behalf of members were paid over from the Authority to the amount of £1,448,061 during the year, with an outstanding amount owing of £129,125. - Councillor A Khaireh, employed at the Greenwich Islamic Centre, an amount of £250,704 was paid to the organisation during the year. - Councillor C May, a member of the Authority, is married to an employee of Cycle Confident.
-An amount of £198,145 was paid to the organisation from the Authority during the year, with an outstanding amount owing of £24,261.
+Payments for investments on behalf of members were paid over from the Authority to the amount of £1,650,764 during the year. - Councillor A Khaireh, employed at the Greenwich Islamic Centre, an amount of £308,502 was paid to the organisation during the year, with an outstanding amount owing of £10,000.

-Some Members of the Authority are nominated to the board of local organisations as Authority Appointed Members and have declarable transactions not listed above, as follow
+Some Members of the Authority are nominated to the board of local organisations as Authority Appointed Members and have declarable transactions not listed above, as follows: